v-rgrace/Viva/Viva/glint/setup/id-update.md

    :::image type="content" source="../../media/glint/setup/import-choice.png" alt-text="Screenshot of the import option selection screen, including the Employee ID Updates option.":::

 5. Drag and drop or browse to choose your ID update file and select **Upload File**.
-6. A progress bar at the top of the page show the status of the ID update file and you receive an email when the file is ready to confirm.
+6. A progress bar at the top of the page shows the status of the ID update file and you receive an email when the file is ready to confirm.
 7. When the upload is complete, select **Review Upload** on the **People** page.
 8. In the **Confirm your import** dialog that appears, verify that:
    1. The number of IDs updated is correct